Micro and Macro Level Graph Modeling for Graph Variational Auto-Encoders: Data model and micro-macro objective

 \end{itemize}

 Figure \ref{fig:VAE} plots the architecture.
 The advantages of the calibrated Gaussian model for generating graph statistics are as follows.
 (1) In experiments on non-relational data, the calibrated Gaussian model achieves state-of-the-art performance.
 (2) Learning a variance parameter eliminates hyperparameters compared to user-assigned weights for each graph statistic.
-(3) The variance values can be interpreted as quantifying the empirical uncertainty of a graph feature. \footnote{might delete the next equation} To see this, note that

-{\em So the precision $1/\kweight_{\kthFeature}^{2}$ weights the mean squared error between reconstructed and observed graph descriptors.} For example, if all training graphs exhibit a similar number of triangles, the corresponding variance parameter will be small.
+(3) The variance values can be interpreted as quantifying the empirical uncertainty of a graph feature.
+For example, if all training graphs exhibit a similar number of triangles, the corresponding variance parameter will be small.
 Table~\ref{table:variances} in the Appendix illustrates this phenomenon in benchmark datasets.

-\section{Graph Statistics}
+\section{Graph statistics}

 The micro-macro \elbo\eqref{eq:micromacro-elbo} requires user-specified input graph descriptors for computing target graph statistics.
 In our experiments, we utilize several types of {\em default statistics} for regularizing graph embeddings that have the following advantages.
 (1) Known from prior research to be generally important for graph modeling across different domains.
 (2) Easy to interpret.
 (3) Differentiable with respect to the entries in a reconstructed soft adjacency matrix.
 In an application, the default statistics can be combined with other statistics of interest.